CMSgov/bcda-app/shared_files/README.md

 * api_unit_test_auth_private.pem
 * api_unit_test_auth_public.pem
   * a private/public key pair used only for unit testing of api code that uses auth.Provider methods.
 The private key does not have a passphrase.
 The auth service will use these keys as its server signing key pair.
-* bb-dev-test-cert.pem
-* bb-dev-test-key.pem
-  * our identity for mutual tls to blue button's testing environment
 * localhost.crt
 * localhost.key
   * our identity for testing ssl locally